Göttingen Records 1931

 (Miniatures exist on the original baronial warrants, one held by the College of Arms and one held by the Rutherford

-family, the latter found in a bank vault earlier this year after the death of a granddaughter, much to the surprise of
+family, the latter found in a bank vault in 2019 after the death of a granddaughter, much to the surprise of

 myself and the whole remaining Rutherford family.
 Its existence had never been mentioned to me during the four decades